python/bedevere/README.md

 itself, making it easier to navigate from PR to issue.
 - ### Identifies missing news entry
-If no `Misc/NEWS.d` entry is found or the news entry is formatted incorrectly and the issue doesn't have the `skip news` label, the status fails and a relevant description label is added to it.
+If no `Misc/NEWS.d` entry is found or the news entry is formatted incorrectly and the issue doesn't have the `skip-news` label, the status fails and a relevant description label is added to it.
 - ### Closes invalid PRs
 Closes PRs that try to merge a maintenance branch into the main branch, adds `invalid` label, and posts a relevant message.
 - ### Labels PRs for docs
-Labels PRs for documentation as `type-documentation`
+Labels PRs for documentation as `docs`
 - ### Copies main labels to backport
 Copies labels from main PRs to backport PRs

 ## PR State Machine

-This diagram represent the state machine for pull requests, and the labels applied by Bedevere.
+This diagram represents the state machine for pull requests, and the labels applied by Bedevere.

 The colors represent who can make a state change or who is currently